-- Students who are Deaf or hard of hearing depend on their vision to watch an interpreter or lip read.
+- Students who are deaf or hard of hearing depend on their vision to watch an interpreter or speech read.

-- Ensure the student has a clear view of the instructor or interpreter.
+- Ensure the student has a clear view of the instructor and interpreter.

 - Standing in front of a light source puts your face in a shadow.
-This makes it very difficult to read your lips.
+This makes it very difficult to speech read.

 - Avoid speaking when the student cannot see your face, such as when you write on the board or walk around the room.

 - When referring to items on the board, point directly to the word or phrase you are referencing.